gulshancodes/estatex/README.md

 ### [Demo Link](https://estatex.netlify.app/) 🔗

-EstateX is a clean, modern Real Estate website and has a simple yet stylish UI.
+A multi-page Real Estate website with simple yet stylish UI and a clean design pattern.
 It includes Property Listing Page, Register Page, Properties Slider and the rest.
 It is completely build with **SASS** which makes it more compatible with all the Browsers.
 <br/>

 ## Features: